CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 After entering this code, git bash might ask for the passcode to the ssh key connected to Bitbucket, Simply enter the passcode and the installation will proceed.
-Now, if we take a look in the folder, we find a new folder entry called ``ceinms-installer``. inside are all the dependencies required and a powershell script called ``installCEINMS.ps1``.
+Now, if we take a look in the folder, we find a new folder entry called ``ceinms-installer``.
+Inside are all the dependencies required and a powershell script called ``installCEINMS.ps1``.

 .. _Installation ref: